zehrakaraman/zehrakaraman/README.md

 <h1 align="center">Hi 👋🏽, I'm Zehra</h1>

-<div>I'm a 22 years old iOS Development practitioner based in Istanbul.
-I'm working as an iOS Developer Intern at Flexigo.
-I’ve been developing iOS mobile apps for more than a year.
-I worked as an iOS Developer Intern for two months in Istanbul in 2021 at a mobile software company.
-Currently, you'll find me developing for iOS Mobile Application around here.</div>
+<div>I'm a 23 years old iOS Development practitioner based in Istanbul.
+I’ve been developing iOS mobile apps for more than two years.
+I worked as an iOS Developer Intern for two months in Istanbul in 2022 and 2021 at a mobile software company.
+Currently, you'll find me developing iOS Mobile Applications around here.</div>

 <h2 align="left">🔗 Let's connect!</h2>
 <p align="left">